Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 4. Relaxation rates of angular harmonics

-One of the eigenvectors of this matrix corresponds to a flow with the same velocities in the subzones (without dissipation), and the other with zero total current.
-Namely, the ratio between the components of the distribution functions for two components 1 and 2 with a single average velocity $V=V_1=V_2$
+An analysis shows that one of the eigenvectors of this matrix corresponds to a flow with the same velocities in the two subbands, and the other with zero total current.
+Below we describe this result in detail.